ESW-RMS/LoRa2019/README.md

 *Note: The setup script appends a line to ~/.profile that runs the startup script on boot or login.*

+For both devices, enable the SPI interface using sudo raspi-config

 ### If Device 2

 Device 2 also needs to disable its serial port.